AusBoone/Melody-Generator/README.md

 variable before starting the application.
 Set the `MELODY_PLAYER` environment variable to a MIDI-capable application if the default player cannot handle `.mid` files.
 For example, `export MELODY_PLAYER=Music` on macOS or `set MELODY_PLAYER="C:\\Program Files\\Windows Media Player\\wmplayer.exe"` on Windows.
 The GUI's preview feature will then open files in that player instead of the system default.
 Set `SOUND_FONT` to the path of a SoundFont file (``.sf2``) to enable the built-in FluidSynth playback used by the GUI and web interface.
+The desktop GUI also provides a **SoundFont** field so you can browse to a file at runtime.
 If not provided the application tries a common system location such as ``/usr/share/sounds/sf2/TimGM6mb.sf2``.
+When neither FluidSynth nor a usable soundfont is available the preview buttons fall back to your operating system's default MIDI player.

 # Usage